dell/terraform-provider-powerstore/docs/resources/hostgroup.md

 # To import , check host_group_import.tf for more info
 # name and host_ids are the required attributes to create and update
 # description is the optional attribute
+# Host datasource can be used to fetch host id/name.
 # To check which attributes of the host resource can be updated, please refer Product Guide in the documentation

 resource "powerstore_hostgroup" "test" {